zknill/sequenceprotocol/README.md

 The only automated / unit tests that are included in this project (so far) are for the message encoding / decoding.
 The client and server share the same message structure definitions, so I've tested that encoding a message to bytes, and decoding it back into a struct works as expected.
 This ensures the client and server will understand each others' messages.

+## Further improvements

+- There's some missing error handling
+- The server expects only 1 connection at once for each client id.
+The second connection will overwrite the first's `net.Conn` object, but not stop the previous writer to that conn.
+- Tests for the client and server packages (with dependency injection for the client's store).